-The TippingPoint IPS appliances satisfy the requirements for FIPS 140-2 Level 1 Physical Security.
+The TippingPoint 7100 NX and 5200 NX IPS appliances satisfy the requirements for FIPS 140-2 Security Level 2 Physical Security when placed inside the FIPS Box .
 The IPS appliances use production-grade enclosures and components.
 The outer enclosure of the module is made of production-grade steel.
+The FIPS Box is a production-grade enclosure with lockable covers secured with pick resistant locks.
 The IPS module should be kept in a secure environment and no operator should attempt to open the enclosure.
+The keys are to be stored in a separate secure location to prevent access by anyone other than the authorized individual or individuals.
+Any unauthorized attempts to gain access to the appliance shall leave tamper evidence in the form of marks or damage to the enclosure.
 No other specific physical security mechanisms are required.
+For installation instructions of the FIPS enclosure, please refer to the following link - https://tmc.tippingpoint.com/TMC/library/360\ips\documentation/hp\tippingpoint\fips\140\2\quick\start.pdf